jpacheco008/Cool-Ridings/README.md

 - Deploy to back-end to Heroku.
 - Deploy to MongoDB database to MongoDB Atlas.
 - 50 commits or more.
+- Utilize safe and effective branching and merging.
 #### PostMVP

 ## Project Schedule